yenshouhuang/fullstack-interview/README.md

 ## Technical Requirements
 - Framework: Next.js with TypeScript.
 - Page Routing: Utilize Next.js page routing for navigation.
 - Data Handling: Use the provided data.json file for room details.
+User proper validation.
 - Mock APIs: All backend interactions should be mocked using Next.js API routes.

 ## Getting Started